 It is important that you take the tablets regularly.

 Pyrazinamide can sometimes cause liver problems.
-Let your doctor know straightaway if you develop sickness, a high temperature, tenderness in your abdomen, or jaundice (yellowing of your skin or the whites of your eyes).
+Let your doctor know straightaway if you develop sickness, a high temperature (fever), tenderness in your tummy (abdomen), or yellowing of your skin or the whites of your eyes (jaundice).